R1-T1: Fully Incentivizing Translation Capability in LLMs via Reasoning Learning

 \textbf{(2) Human-aligned and complex translation CoTs.} Professional translators often interleave complex reasoning procedure such as lexical disambiguation, context-aware paraphrasing, and iterative self-correction.
 With the help of language experts, we formalized these into six distinct CoT templates mimicking common thinking patterns of human translators and curated a training dataset with hybrid translation CoT trajectories.
-Unlike single-type CoT in existing approaches, our approach mirrors the multi-layered reasoning observed in human workflows, enhancing translation robustness across domains.
+Unlike single-type CoT in existing approaches, our approach mirrors the multi-layered reasoning observed in human workflows to enhance generalization.